prisma/prisma-examples/typescript/graphql-auth/README.md

 # GraphQL Server with Authentication & Permissions

-> ⚠️ This example is currently broken due to the breaking changes in the [`preview020`](https://github.com/prisma/prisma2/releases/tag/2.0.0-preview020) release.
-We are already in the process of fixing it, so it will be available very soon again.

 This example shows how to implement a **GraphQL server with an email-password-based authentication workflow and authentication rules**, based on Prisma, [graphql-yoga](https://github.com/prisma/graphql-yoga), [graphql-shield](https://github.com/maticzav/graphql-shield) & [GraphQL Nexus](https://nexus.js.org/).

 ## How to use